davidrenne/widget_list/README.md

       }

       list_parms['groupByItems']    = ['All Records', 'Item Name', 'Sku Number']

       #
+      # Setup a custom field for checkboxes stored into the session and reloaded when refresh occurs
+      #
+      list_parms = WidgetList::List.checkbox_helper(list_parms,'id')

+      #
       # Generate a template for the DOWN ARROW for CUSTOM FILTER